 At age 74 memory becomes an issue.
 However, one of my memories is quite vivid today.
 My Father was Baptist minister and, while a mild man, he was serious.

-the Presbyterian church.
+The scene is US220 (main street thru Madison) beyond the Presbyterian church.
 It is nighttime and we are door to door “evangelizing”.
 I am about eight years old, and I DO NOT like doing this!

 It’s tough at that age to tell a father like mine “I DON’T WANT TO DO THAT AGAIN”.